 and where to move abroad.

-It had long been my dream to live on a tropical island, and what was to have been a year in the Fiji Islands turned into five years.
+It had long been my dream to on a tropical island, and what was to have been a year in the Fiji Islands turned into five years.
 When I returned, I was repeatedly asked how I did it.
 How was I able to give up everything and move to a place I barely knew?
-Seniors especially were interested in retiring on a tropical island.
+Seniors were especially interested in retiring on a tropical island.
 So, I drew up my 10 steps on how to move abroad, wherever you wish to go.

 1. Is this something you really want or can do?
 Talk is cheap.
 Can you really give up your friends and move thousands of miles away to a place where there's limited television and yours is the only cell phone around?